trey2021/maestro-sdk-docs/README.md

 - Thumb:
   - Circling in both clockwise and counterclockwise directions 2 or 3 times helps capture the most accurate calibration for thumb.
   - Keeping wrist still is crucial for gathering accurate calibration data.

+ ## Please contact us at support@contactci.co with any questions.